 These grayish dark lines on carpets are mostly visible around the baseboards, near air vents and doors, or along the edges of stairs.
 This suggests that the issue at hand has something to do with the ventilation of the room.
 Thankfully, a carpet cleaning may bring back the aesthetics of your rug but you still need to check your home ventilation system to prevent those filtration lines from reoccurring.

-How to clean dark carpet edges
+How to clean the dirty edges of a carpet

 These spots are actually quite difficult to remove and vacuum cleaning alone won’t do the trick.
 The dirt has settled deep between the fibres and it needs to be dislodged with water and forceful scrubbing.